 CodeTwo Backup saves data in local repositories called storages.
 For safety reasons, the backed-up data can be stored only on local disk drives.
 As the volume of the backed-up data increases, the storage volume increases.
 To avoid situations in which all of your local disk drives are full and your systems are strained, CodeTwo Backup features data retention and archiving functionalities.

 Archive jobs are used to create exact (1:1) copies of storages.
 Combined with the program's data retention policy, they form a control mechanism for the storage data growth: only the most recent backup data is kept locally while the rest is stored on an external storage device.

 Archive jobs are defined separately for each storage by using an archive job configuration wizard.
 Each storage is treated as a whole, so an exact copy (snapshot) of the current storage state is created in the archive process.
-You can also select to archive only Exchange or only SharePoint data backed-up in a giver storage.
+You can also select to archive only Exchange or only SharePoint data backed-up in a given storage.
 The program archives all backed-up versions of Exchange and SharePoint items as well as the folder structure of Exchange mailboxes and SharePoint sites.

 Every time an archive job is started, a completely new archive is created – the incremental backup mechanism is available only for the backup jobs, not for the archive jobs.

 Archived Exchange data is saved as versioned XML files and (always encrypted) FTS binary data files.
 Exchange archives resemble the folder structure of mailboxes and each item is archived into a separate file.
 Encrypted binary files are also used to store SharePoint archives.
 However, the entire backed-up SharePoint data (site collections, team sites and OneDrive sites) is archived into a single or multiple DAT files (the size of which can be adjusted).
 Data format conversion during an archiving (and importing) process is transparent for the user.
 Moreover, archives keep metadata about their own structure and version, so in any future versions of the program it will be possible to import old archives and convert them into current formats.

 Other properties of archive jobs: